CoolQMan/Kisaan-Mitra/README.md

 ## 📄 License

-This project is licensed under the [insert license type] - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

+- All contributors who have helped shape this project
 - AI4Humanity for supporting this prototype
-- All contributors who have helped shape this project
 - Farming communities for their valuable feedback and insights